 - Children need approval to purchase in the Microsoft Store.

 In addition to these restrictions, you can make sure the child only uses devices (including PCs and Xboxes) during certain times.

-(How to set up a Windows account for a child updated December 2017; tested with Windows 10; title image: StockUnlimited)
+(How to set up a Windows 10 child account tested with Windows 10; updated December 2017; tested with Windows 10; title image: StockUnlimited)